Wilson County KS Historical Society & Museum

 First organized in April 1940, the Wilson County KS Historical Society has found its home in the old county jail.
 The museum features items of particular significance to the story of southeast Kansas, especially Wilson County.
 It is composed entirely of items contributed by citizens of the county and families of early settlers.
 Many objects on display were brought to the county by covered wagon.

-Genealogical Research
+Historical & Genealogical Research

 Open to the public, the museum's research library contains a master obituary index extracted from the county's newspapers, which aids family historians in locating information about Wilson County ancestors.
 Society members have compiled township notebooks, cemetery records, school records, and family histories.
 Old county maps, county histories, reference books, and photographs are included in museum materials.
 A staff member is often on duty to greet guests and assist researchers.